Confession album: Germany and France

 According to Henry d'Ideville, he had an "album-questionnaire" in which he collected the responses of friends and acquaintances in 1861, when as a diplomat in Naples he took the answers of Urbano Rattazzi and Mme de Solms, which he reproduces.
 His account, written in 1872, explains the nature of the album, as though he did not expect readers to be familiar with it:Here is what the operation consists of: you pose a series of questions to the unfortunate subject of the interrogation and he has to answer them one after the other. – What poet, what painter, what occupation, what pleasure, what sensation, etc. etc. do you prefer?
 The answers are written down, then the person signs and dates his interrogation and that's the game over.

 British confession albums also circulated on the continent (see Questions above), and (perhaps in imitation of them) there were also questionnaire books in other languages.
 In Germany there were several, notably Erkenne Dich Selbst! ("Know Yourself"), which first appeared in 1878 and survived to around 1900, going through at least 22 impressions, produced by Friedrich Kirchner (1848–1900).
-The Leipziger Illustrirte Zeitung, which belonged to the same publishers as Kirchner's album, set his questions to celebrities, a forerunner of the modern use as the Proust Questionnaire; facsimiles of these answers were in turn printed in the album.
+The Leipziger Illustrirte Zeitung, which belonged to the same publishers as Kirchner's album, set his questions to celebrities, a forerunner of the modern use of the Proust Questionnaire; facsimiles of these answers were in turn printed on the album.
 In France, two are known, both containing the word Confidences in the title to represent the English "confessions".
-Here too the Revue illustrée set confession album questions to the famous, including Zola and Verlaine.
+Here to the Revue illustrée set confession album questions to the famous, including Zola and Verlaine.